ESMCI/cime/doc/source/data_models/introduction.rst

      streams    = 'streama', 'streamb', 'streamc'
      mapalgo    = 'interpa', 'interpb', 'interpc'
    /

+As mentioned above, the ``dataMode`` namelist variable that is associated with each data model specifies if there is any additional operations that need to be performed on that data model's input streams before return to the driver.
+At a minimum, all data models support ``datamode`` values of ``NULL`` and ``COPYALL``.

+- ``NULL`` - turns off the data model as a provider of data to the coupler.

+- ``COPYALL`` - copies all fields directly from the input data streams.
+Any required fields not found on an input stream will be set to zero.

 Three stream description files are then expected to be available, ``streama``, ``streamb`` and ``streamc``.
 Those files specify the input data filenames, input data grids, and input fields that are expected, among other things.